Ensembl/gti-genesearch/doc/rest/implementation.md

 ![Service Diagram](service_diagram.png)

 The abstract service implementations are responsible for processing data into JSON, XML and CSV using generic approaches.
 The concrete implementations mainly provide an appropriate `Search` instance for accessing genes or genomes as appropriate (provided via `SearchProvider`) - however, the ObjectService implementations need to construct the XML documents specifically for each type.

-## Web interface

-The web interface is implemented using jQuery and styled with the EBI Bootstrap template.
-It is currently a prototype and will be significantly extended.

 # Copyright and Licensing
 Copyright 1999-2016 EMBL-European Bioinformatics Institute